-The FRC will be led by Chandra Coleman.
+The FRC services and programs are led by Chandra Coleman.
 As the daughter of missionaries, Chandra was born in the Midwest but quickly moved overseas where she saw firsthand the devastation of war and the perseverance of the human spirit.
 In early adolescence, her family returned to the United States following a civil war in Zaire.
 This incredible, yet chaotic, childhood planted a seed in her heart to help other people cope with crisis and chaos.
 Facing her own traumatic experiences and surviving gave her the courage to overcome any challenge and rise to any occasion stronger than before.
 She now calls Texas her home and considers the Permian Basin and its people a unique and lovely gem in the desert.
 Her life experience and education allow her to help others see that same hope.
 Her passion for helping people involves offering guidance, addressing uncomfortable topics in a gentle and supportive manner, advocating for those who cannot do it on their own, and doing her part to leave a positive imprint everywhere she goes.

 Frequently Asked Questions